mjvakili/ccppabc/ccppabc/text/revision/referee_report.md

 >   this might lead to confusion.
 Do the authors believe that ABC presents no advantage  in the specific case studied in this paper?

-I agree and I think it would be helpful to further motivate using ABC over MCMC, specifically in the context of cosmology.
+Initial thoughts: I agree and I think it would be helpful to further motivate using ABC over MCMC, specifically in the context of cosmology.
 In other words, explicitly state in the abstract that the LF cannot actually be Gaussian and that an incorrect form of the LF can lead to biased parameter inference.
 This should also be further stressed in the intro with citations to papers such as  http://adsabs.harvard.edu/abs/2016MNRAS.456L.132S .

-Our response to the comment: We agree with the referee's comment and we think it is helpful to further motivate ABC over MCMC, specially in the context of cosmology.
+**Our response: We agree with the referee's comment and we think it is helpful to further motivate ABC over MCMC, specially in the context of cosmology.
 In other words, we explicitly state in the abstract that the likelihhod function cannot be Gaussian and that an incorrect form of the likelihood function can lead to biased parameter inference.
 Therefore, we made significant changes to Section 3.4 (Comparison to MCMC analysis) in order to better emphasize the advantage of ABC over MCMC.
-In particular, we made made substantial changes to the paragraph mentioned in the referee's comment to address this:
+In particular, we made substantial changes to the paragraph mentioned in the referee's comment to address this comment.
+We added sentences to emphasize that the ABC-PMC method accounts for sample variance in the generative forward model, whereas the Pseudo-Gaussian likelihood method relies on the estimated covariance matrix to account for sample variance.
+But as it is pointed out in Sellentin & Heaven (2016), estimated covariance matrix leads to a likelihood function that is no longer Gaussian:

     """ Accurate estimation of the covariance matrix in LSS, however, faces a number of challenges.
 It is both labor and computationally